pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 Because you are deploying to a local machine, you are unlikely to have access to your own custom domain name and certificate you can use with the cluster.
 You must take extra steps over a standard install of Minikube to ensure you can run certain types of workshops.

-Also keep in mind that since Minikube generally has limited memory resources available and is only a single-node cluster, you might be restricted from running workshops that have large memory requirements or that demonstrate the use of third-party applications requiring a multi-node cluster.
+Also, because Minikube generally has limited memory resources available and is only a single-node cluster, you might be restricted from running workshops that have large memory requirements or that demonstrate the use of third-party applications requiring a multi-node cluster.

 Requirements and setup instructions specific to Minikube are detailed in this document.
 Otherwise, you can follow normal installation instructions for the Learning Center operator.

 ## <a id="trust-insecure-registries"></a> Trusting insecure registries

-Workshops can optionally deploy an image registry for a workshop session.
+Workshops can optionally deploy a container image registry for a workshop session.
 This image registry is secured with a password specific to the workshop session and is exposed through a Kubernetes ingress, so it can be accessed from the workshop session.

 In a typical scenario, Minikube uses insecure ingress routes.
 Even were you to generate a self-signed certificate to use for ingress, it is not trusted by the `dockerd` that runs within Minikube.
 You must tell Minikube to trust any insecure registry running inside of Minikube.

 Configuring Minikube to trust insecure registries must be done the first time you start a new cluster with it.
 That is, you must supply the details to `minikube start`.
 To do this, you must know the IP subnet Minikube uses.

-If you already have a cluster running using Minikube, you can run `minikube ip` to determine the IP address it uses.
-From that you can determine the trusted subnet.
+If you already have a cluster running using Minikube, run `minikube ip` to discover the IP address it uses.
+From that you can discover the trusted subnet.
 For example, if `minikube ip` returned `192.168.64.1`, the trusted subnet is `192.168.64.0/24`.

 With this information, when you start a new cluster with Minikube, run: